jobyjoseph/Documentation/JavaScript/types.md

-JavaScript is a **loosely typed** or **dynamic** language.
+JavaScript is a **loosely typed** and **dynamic** language.
 It means, when a new variable is declared in JavaScript, it is not associated with any type.

 ```javascript
 var a; // Just a declared variable